JakeCallcut/JFinance/README.md

 ### APIs and tools used
  - <a href="https://ip-api.com">IP-API</a> used for location tracking on main menu
+ - <a href="https://github.com/stleary/JSON-java">JSON in Java</a> used for easier manipulation of JSON
  - Java Swing used for easier GUI creation